You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 - Epic Bars

-Bring your own flank to make your own teas – I use one from Sacred Lotus Love (photo below) and LOVE it.
-Bring tea bags of tulsi (holy basil), fennel, nettle, peppermint, ginger, green tea, matcha tea, etc. I also travel with Pique tea sachets – they are dissolvable so you don’t even need to steep them.
+Bring your own flask to make your teas.
+I use one from Sacred Lotus Love (photo below) and LOVE it.
+Bring tea bags of tulsi (holy basil), fennel, nettle, peppermint, ginger, green tea, matcha tea, etc. I also travel with Pique tea sachets.
+They are dissolvable, so you don’t need to steep them.

 Local Finds